daddykotex/scalafix-matchall/README.md

 The rule looks for:

 * case where the `_` wild card is used with no guards
-* case where the pattern is just a variable that does not start `_` with no guards
+* case where the pattern is just a variable that does not start with `_` with no guards

 You can disable the rule in a given scope using the `@SuppressWarnings("MatchAll")` annotation.